You have successfully germinated your cannabis seeds and are all set. Only a few months left until your first harvest!

 Reasons of tall and skinny cannabis plants

-There are several reasons why cannabis plants develop a long and skinny stature during the vegetative phase.
-You'll see the most common reasons (and solutions) below.
+There are several reasons why marijuana plants develop a long and skinny stature during the vegetative stage.
+These are the most common reasons (and their respective solutions):

 - The light source is too far away from the cannabis plant